Resources: Mathematics and Science

 • The word "locus" sounds like "focus", with only the initial consonant changing.
 LOW-kus (/ˈləʊkəs/), not LOCK-us.
 The plural is "loci" (analogous to "foci"), pronounced LOW-kai (/ˈləʊkaɪ/).

-• To "derive" means to obtain (We derived the following proof by applying Pythagoras's Theorem"); "derivation" is the process or result of deriving something.
+• To "derive" means to obtain ("We derived the following proof by applying Pythagoras's Theorem"); "derivation" is the process or result of deriving something ("The derivation required seven steps").

 • To "differentiate" means to obtain the so-called gradient function (an expression representing the gradient of the original function); "differentiation" is the process of differentiating a function; a "derivative" is the result of performing differentiation.